-Cointreau - A French Orange-Flavored Liqueur
+Cointreau Explained - A Guide to the French Orange Liqueur

-By Timo Torner / Last updated on March 21, 2023
+By Timo Torner / Last updated on May 22, 2023

-If you ever had a Margarita, Cosmopolitan, or a Long Island Ice Tea, very likely Cointreau had been part of it.
+If you ever had a Margarita, Cosmopolitan, or a Long Island Ice Tea, it's very likely Cointreau had been part of it.
 The French Liqueur is one of the most-used cocktail ingredients and is compulsory in every home bar.

 The world of mixology wouldn't be the same without Cointreau.
 It's a clear liqueur infused with the peels of oranges.
 And it also is one of the most frequently used ingredients and part of many classic cocktail recipes.